 \section{Graphical Rotationally Symmetric $Q_k$-Translators}

-In this section we derive some geometric equations for rotationally symmetric $Q_k$-translators graphs in $x_{n+1}$-direction in $\rr^{n+1}$. \\ Let $M$ be a $Q_k$-translator.
-Then, we may locally describe $M$ as the graph of a function $u:B_r(0)\subset\rr^{n}\to\rr$ such that Equation \eqref{Q_k-trans} has the form,
+In this section, we derive some geometric equations for graphical rotationally symmetric $Q_k$-translators in $\rr^{n+1}$. \\ Let $M$ be a $Q_k$-translator.
+Then, after applying an isometry of $\rr^n$, we may locally describe $M$ as the graph of a function $u:B_r(0)\subset\rr^{n}\to\rr$.
+Then, we can write Equation \eqref{Q_k-trans} as

-where $Q_k(q,X)=\dfrac{S_{k+1}(q,X)}{S_k(q,X)}$ and the function $S_{k}(q,X)$ is given below for $q\in\rr^n$ and a symmetric matrix $X$. \begin{proposition} Let $M$ be a hypersurface in $\rr^{n+1}$ and let $p\in M$.
+where $Q_k(q,X)=\dfrac{S_{k+1}(q,X)}{S_k(q,X)}$, and the function $S_{k}(q,X)$ is given below for $q\in\rr^n$ and a symmetric matrix $X$. \begin{proposition} Let $M$ be a hypersurface in $\rr^{n+1}$ and let $p\in M$.
 If around $p$ the hypersurface is described by the graph of a function $u:B_r(0)\subset\rr^n\to\rr$ it follows that the elementary symmetric polynomial on the principal curvatures of $M$ at $p$ are given by,

 where